isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Jan_Dev.rst

 **Bam slicing in the cloud**

-This month we're going to do some bam slicing in a cloud hosted python notebook.
+This month we're going to do some bam slicing in a `cloud hosted jupyter notebook <https://colab.research.google.com>`_.

-ISB-CGC documentation can be found `here <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/data/data2/data_in_GCS.html>`_.
+Regarding bam slicing, ISB-CGC documentation can be found `here <https://isb-cancer-genomics-cloud.readthedocs.io/en/latest/sections/data/data2/data_in_GCS.html>`_.

 BAM files are central to almost all genomic analyses.
 Often, they are very large in size, especially for larger genomes like the human genome.
 Researchers may only be interested in small genomic regions, and so rather than download and deal with massive files, we can
 extract or "slice out" subsections of the BAM file.
-The htslib library (release 1.4+), a library written in C, is used to manipulate high-throughput genomics data and allow users to perform BAM-slicing.
-HTSlib is used by the SAMtools package, a widely used tool for NGS data manipulation `http://www.htslib.org/doc/samtools.html <http://www.htslib.org/doc/samtools.html>`_ .
+The high performance HTSlib library (release 1.4+) is used to manipulate high-throughput genomics data and is what allows users to perform BAM-slicing.
+HTSlib is central to the SAMtools package, a popular tool for NGS data manipulation `http://www.htslib.org/doc/samtools.html <http://www.htslib.org/doc/samtools.html>`_ .

-In this work, we'll be using a python wrapper for SAMtools called PySAM (https://pysam.readthedocs.io/en/latest/api.html).
+In this post, we'll be using a python wrapper for SAMtools called `PySAM <https://pysam.readthedocs.io/en/latest/api.html>`_.

 In the Jupyter notebook (see link below), we demonstrate the following: